 5. Get access to auctions and marketplaces only found in Japan

-To sum up, if you want any limited editions or one off items from Japan you need to sign up to a buying service.
+To sum up, if you want any limited editions or one-off items from Japan you need to sign up for a buying service.

 What can I buy at ‘From Japan’?